malixian/clockwork/README.md

 # Clockwork

 A multi-tenant managed inference server, backed by a modified version of TVM.
+Read about Clockwork in our [OSDI 2020 Preprint](https://arxiv.org/pdf/2006.02464.pdf)

 This README file describes the pre-requisites and steps required to build and run Clockwork.
 If you follow these steps but encounter errors, please e-mail the mailing list.